Page Lang Entertainers to Prince ……. p.1

 (1895–1966) Variety entertainer, dancer, stage and film actress.

 Born in Broken Hill (New South Wales), Vera Pearce spent much of her youth in Adelaide.
 After making her stage debut at age five with the World’s Entertainers, she trained as a juvenile performer in J.C.
 Williamson‘s pantomimes and musicals, and scored much acclaim for her role in the Firm’s 1910 hit Our Miss Gibbs.
 Between 1914 and 1922 (with Hugh D. McIntosh‘s guidance) she became a huge Tivoli star and also featured in two films.
-Pearce moved to the UK in 1922 and went on to work consistently on the London stage in musicals and pantomimes until her death.
+Pearce moved to Britain in 1922 and went on to work consistently on the London stage in musicals and pantomimes until her death.
 She also appeared in at least 16 films between 1931 and 1966.

 Pearce won two beauty contests in Australia.
 The first was promoted by Wests Pictures in Sydney in 1911.
 The second event, the 1916 White City Beauty Competition, created controversy when it became known that the judges were linked to the vaudeville industry.
 The revelation also led to a number of 100-1 bets being placed by well-known “sporting gentlemen” for Pearce to win.
-When she was announced the winner the huge audience reportedly went “frigidly silent [being] too astounded to take the result seriously” (Theatre June 1916, 42).
+When she was announced the winner the huge audience reportedly went “frigidly silent [being] too astounded to take the result seriously” (Theatre Magazine June 1916, 42).

 Image source: Green Room Apr.
 (1919), 3.